drvasanthi/RTL-Synthesis-Workshop/README.md

 end
 endmodule</code></pre>

-In this coding style asynchronous set/reset pin is synchronized with the clock and clock has got highest priority as compared to all other inputs.
+`Syn_rst Simulation`: In this coding style asynchronous set/reset pin is synchronized with the clock and clock has got highest priority as compared to all other inputs.
 As shown in the following figure when reset is 1, irrespective of all other inputs output becomes zero during the next clock edge.

 ![image](https://user-images.githubusercontent.com/67214592/183254576-80138511-432c-426d-b074-b85126e2af35.png)

-The following figure shows schematic of Flop with synchronous reset.
+`Syn_rst Synthesis`: The following figure shows schematic of Flop with synchronous reset.

 ![image](https://user-images.githubusercontent.com/67214592/183254869-228f9c5d-94f2-44db-8b3f-21d0108af92f.png)

 #### **c.
 Flop with synchronous and asynchronous set/reset**

-The verilog code is given by the following and it is importnant to observe the inputs which are present inside always statement.
+The `verilog code` is given by the following and it is importnant to observe the inputs which are present inside always statement.

 <pre><code>module dff\_asyncres\_syncres ( input clk , input async\_reset , input sync\_reset , input d , output reg q );
 always @ (posedge clk , posedge async\_reset)